SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab3v2.md

    http://localhost:4001
    ```

-   **Note**: Refresh the page continuously until you get miyagi app running locally as depicted in the image below.
+   **Note**: Refresh the page continuously until you get the Miyagi app running locally as depicted in the image below.

    ![](./Media/b1.png)